hawkkiller/personal_site/content/posts/unleashing-the-power-of-flutter-themes/index.md

 title: "Unleashing the power of Flutter themes"
 date: 2023-04-10T22:38:59+0200
 draft: false
 summary: "A few months ago, I embarked on a journey exploring the mystical land of Flutter themes.
-Like any adventurer worth their salt, I started with the basics: default themes, global colour variables, and theme extensions.
+Like any adventurer worth their salt, I started with the basics: default themes, global Color variables, and theme extensions.
 Unfortunately, they were all fraught with cons!
 But fear not, dear reader, for I am about to reveal the approach that I have used for the past few months and it has brought great happiness to my coding lif"
 resources:
   - name: "featured-image"